Model-free bounds on Value-at-Risk using extreme value information and statistical distances: Introduction

-A significant part of the related literature focuses on the situation where only the marginals $F_1,\dots,F_d$ are known and no information on the dependence structure of $\mathbf{X}$ is available.
+A significant part of the literature focuses on the situation where only the marginals $F_1,\dots,F_d$ are known and no information on the dependence structure of $\mathbf{X}$ is available.
 In this case, explicit bounds on the distribution function of the sum of two random variables, \textit{i.e.} $\varphi(\mathbf{X}) = X_1+X_2$, were derived by \citet*{makarov1981} and for more general functions $\varphi$ by \citet*{rueschendorf1981} in the early 1980's.
 These results were later generalized for functions of more than two random variables, for instance by \citet*{denuit1999} for the sum and by \citet*{embrechts2003} and \citet*{embrechts2006} for more general aggregation functions; see also \citet{Cheung_Lo_2013}.
 These bounds however may fail to be sharp.
 Therefore, numerical schemes to compute sharp distributional bounds have become increasingly popular.
 The rearrangement algorithm, which was introduced by \citet*{puccetti2012} and \citet*{embrechts2013}, represents an efficient method to approximate sharp bounds on the VaR of the sum $X_1+\cdots+X_d$ under additional requirements on the marginal distributions $F_1,\dots,F_d$.
-However, the complete absence of information on the dependence structure typically leads to very wide bounds that are not sufficiently informative for practical applications.
+Moreover, sharp analytical VaR bounds in the marginals-only case have been obtained in the literature under certain assumptions on the marginal distributions; see \textit{e.g.} \citet{rueschendorf1982}, \citet{embrechts2006}, \citet{puccetti2012b}, \citet{wang2013}, \citet{bernard2014} as well as the references therein.
+However, the complete absence of information on the dependence structure typically leads to very wide bounds that are not sufficiently informative for practical applications; see \textit{e.g.} \citet*{bernard2015}.
+Besides, a complete lack of information about the dependence structure of $\mathbf{X}$ is often unrealistic, since quantities such as correlations or the values of the distribution function of $\mathbf{X}$ at certain points can be estimated with a sufficient degree of accuracy.
 This calls for methods to account for additional information on the dependence structure in the computation of risk bounds.